andy-thomason/octet/octet/README.txt

-You can make a new project by using the python script in "packaging". cd into packaging and run:
+You can make a new project by using the python script in "packaging".
+From the project root run:

-make_example.py project_name
+packaging\make_example.py project_name

 This will put the solution, vcproj, main.cpp and header into src\examples